Lightning-AI/pytorch-lightning/docs/source/callbacks.rst

 Best Practices
 --------------
+The following are best practices when using/designing callbacks.

 1. Callbacks should be isolated in their functionality.
-    Your callback should not rely on the behavior of other callbacks in order to work properly.
+2. Your callback should not rely on the behavior of other callbacks in order to work properly.
-    2. Do not manually call methods from the callback.
+3. Do not manually call methods from the callback.
-    The callbacks are designed to be invoked at specific times during training.
-Directly calling methods (eg. `on_validation_end`) is strongly discouraged.
+4. Directly calling methods (eg. `on_validation_end`) is strongly discouraged.
-    3. Whenever possible, your callbacks should not depend on the order in which they are executed.
+5. Whenever possible, your callbacks should not depend on the order in which they are executed.

 ---------